ReiCHU31/Chest-X-Project/README.md

 * If you want to exit `pipenv shell`, use `exit`
 ## Bonus part

-We successfully use the techniques **GradCAM** to visualize the important regions of images associated with specific label.
+We successfully use the techniques **Gradient-weighted Class Activation Mapping - GradCAM** to visualize the important regions of images associated with specific label.
 You can find more detail in the notebook `GradCAMX-ray.ipynb`.
 For example, in this image, the heatmap represent region with "Pleural Effusion" label.

 ![](https://i.imgur.com/gkOujZl.png)